 Christopher D. Dusseault is a partner in the Los Angeles office of Gibson, Dunn & Crutcher.
-He is a member of the firm’s Litigation Department and its Antitrust and Competition, Class Action and Life Sciences Practice Groups.
+He practices in the Firm’s Litigation Department, and the Antitrust and Competition, Class Actions, and Life Sciences Practice Groups.

-Mr. Dusseault is actively involved in the community.
-Mr. Dusseault currently serves on the Board of Visitors of Duke Law School.
-He also serves on the Governing Board of LA’s BEST, a nationally recognized after-school program LA’s BEST Governing Board from 2014-2021, and in 2022 was awarded LA’s BEST’s Children’s Champion Award for his years of service to the Children of Los Angeles.
+Chris is actively involved in the community.
+Chris is a member of the Board of Visitors of Duke Law School.
+Chris also serves on the Governing Board of the nationally recognized after-school program LA’s BEST, and he held the position of Board Chair from 2014-2021.
+In 2022, Chris received LA’s BEST’s Children’s Champion Award for his years of service to the Children of Los Angeles

-- Lead counsel for Duke University in an antitrust class action lawsuit (pending) in which plaintiffs allege that 17 private universities conspired to limit the amount of financial aid available to students in violation of Section 1 of the Sherman Act.
+- Lead counsel for Duke University in an antitrust class action lawsuit in which plaintiffs allege that 17 private universities conspired to limit the amount of financial aid available to students in violation of Section 1 of the Sherman Act.

 - Lead counsel for Covidien in a consolidated antitrust class action in which purchasers of pulse oximetry products challenged Covidien’s use of loyalty discounts, sole-source contracts and product design changes under Sections 1 and 2 of the Sherman Act.
-Dusseault led a team that first defeated class certification and then won summary judgment on all claims.
+Chris led a team that first defeated class certification and then won summary judgment on all claims.
 The victory was affirmed by the United States Court of Appeals for the Ninth Circuit.

 - Representation of CFM International, Inc. in an antitrust case under Section 1 of the Sherman Act in which plaintiff challenged defendants’ decision not to sell aircraft engines to plaintiff for use in the re-engining of 727 aircraft.
-After securing dismissal of plaintiff’s claims on a motion for summary judgment, Mr. Dusseault successfully argued the appeal before the United States Court of Appeals for the Ninth Circuit.
+After securing dismissal of plaintiff’s claims on a motion for summary judgment, Chris successfully argued the appeal before the United States Court of Appeals for the Ninth Circuit.

 Complex Civil Litigation Matters

-- Lead counsel for NFI in a lawsuit (pending) brought by the Los Angeles City Attorney’s Office alleging misclassification of truck drivers as independent contractors and involving complex issues regarding the preemption of worker classification law AB5.
+- Lead counsel for NFI in a lawsuit brought by the Los Angeles City Attorney’s Office alleging misclassification of truck drivers as independent contractors and involving complex issues regarding the preemption of worker classification law AB5.

 - Lead counsel for Medtronic subsidiaries TSL and Sofradim in litigation of claims for indemnification and declaratory relief against C.R.
 Bard arising out of more than 11,000 pelvic mesh product liability cases.
 The dispute was part of a 70,000 case pelvic mesh MDL in the Southern District of West Virginia.
-Dusseault also served as lead counsel in related actions between the same parties in London, Atlanta and New Jersey.
+Chris also served as lead counsel in related actions between the same parties in London, Atlanta and New Jersey.

 Civil Rights Matters

 - Representation of plaintiffs Kris Perry, Sandy Stier, Paul Katami and Jeff Zarrillo in Hollingsworth v.
 Perry, the lawsuit that successfully challenged Proposition 8, California’s ban on same-sex marriages.
-Dusseault was one of the principal trial lawyers during the three-week bench trial that resulted in a finding that Proposition 8 violated the Due Process and Equal Protection Clauses of the Fourteenth Amendment and an injunction barring enforcement of Proposition 8.
+Chris was one of the principal trial lawyers during the three-week bench trial that resulted in a finding that Proposition 8 violated the Due Process and Equal Protection Clauses of the Fourteenth Amendment and an injunction barring enforcement of Proposition 8.
 In June 2013, the United States Supreme Court upheld the district court’s decision and permanently restored marriage equality in California.